Reyazgitwork/excel-data-analysis/README.md

+## 👋 About Me
+I’m a data analytics learner building my skills and portfolio step-by-step.
+This repo tracks my progress from Excel foundations to data cleaning and beyond.

 # Excel Data Analysis Portfolio – Week 1

 This repository contains structured Excel projects completed as part of my Data Analyst preparation roadmap.